Akbar Ali Khan (economist): After 1971

-Dhaka University scandals
+University of Dhaka scandals

-During the period of Sheikh Mujibur Rahman's Prime Ministership, a scandal arose in the Dhaka University teachers about being Rajakar or not.
+During the period of Sheikh Mujibur Rahman's Prime Ministership, a scandal arose in the University of Dhaka teachers about being Rajakar or not.
 As the Prime Minister asked the Education Minister to make an inquiry into the matter, he handed it over to Khan.
 Khan was apprehensive about this investigation as the law rejects the investigation which was not enough to cover it.

 So he filed an investigation as he was ordered and provided a note mentioning about his opposing points.
 Perusing his note of dissent, President Abu Sayeed Chowdhury asked the Education Minister to convince Prime Minister about Khan's points.
-In this connection, Dr. Khan said, "Every time I did not like or felt something that was against the law, I gave written notes, and in most cases, my experience is saying it was bound to be accepted".
+In this connection, Khan said, "Every time I did not like or felt something that was against the law, I gave written notes, and in most cases, my experience is saying it was bound to be accepted".

 Last activities

 Retiring from World Bank, Khan established Centre for Government Studies at the BRAC University.
 He worked there as a visiting professor.
-He became a public face as he appeared in different TV Talk Shows to explain the current political and economic situation of the country.
+He became a public face as he appeared in different television talk shows to explain the current political and economic situation of the country.
 Besides, he did research on the historic and economic process of the country.
-On 30 October 2007, Khan was appointed the chairman of the Regulatory Reform Commission to modernise old and ineffective laws of the country.
+On 30 October 2007, he was appointed the chairman of the Regulatory Reform Commission to modernise old and ineffective laws of the country.

 However, he resigned from the post of Chairman of Regulatory Reforms Commission on 16 October 2009 citing the cause that the government is not co-operating with the work of the commission.
 Khan served as a trusty board member of Transparency International Bangladesh since 2013.

-Akbar Ali Khan became ill and was being transported to Evercare Hospital Dhaka; however, he died in the ambulance en route to the hospital.
-Medical professionals officially declared his death at 10:50 pm on 8 September 2022 following an ECG.
+On 8 September 2022, Khan became ill and died en route to Evercare Hospital Dhaka.
+He was declared dead by the medical officers.